-Teens interested in healthy minds—and ripped bodiesSeptember 10th, 2013 in Health /
+Teens interested in healthy minds—and ripped bodiesSeptember 10, 2013 in Medicine & Health / Health

 Dreams of washboard abs and toned arms may seem to be the main motivation for the average teen to lace up their running shoes.
 But over 1,000 Montreal high school students disagree.
 Teens, it seems, are smarter than their parents when it comes to approaching exercise as something that affects one's whole body.